Kathy Carley MS, OTR/L

 Kara Mistretta received her Bachelor of Science, Health Sciences degree in May 2014 and her Master of Occupational Therapy degree in January 2016 at Quinnipiac University in Hamden, CT.
 In the summer of 2014, Kara completed her first Level II fieldwork placement at Solstice Day School in Rowley, MA.
 During this fieldwork, she gained experience working with adolescents who had varying diagnoses including autism spectrum disorders and anxiety disorders.
 After her graduate year of schooling, Kara completed her second Level II fieldwork placement in the summer of 2015 at Lifecare Centers of Merrimack Valley, a skilled nursing facility in Billerica, MA.
 There she worked with clients who had varying diagnoses including COPD and those in recovery for joint replacements.
 Kara completed her third Level II fieldwork at Project CHILLD in December 2015, after which she eagerly joined the team.

 Tina Millar earned a Bachelor of Arts degree in Communication Sciences and Disorders from Elms College in 2007.
 She worked for one year in the public school system as a speech-language pathology assistant before beginning graduate school.
 She then received a Master of Science degree in Communication Sciences and Disorders from The College of Saint Rose in Albany, NY in 2010.
 After settling in the Boston area, she began her career as an ASHA certified speech-language pathologist in the public school setting, treating various articulation, receptive language, expressive language, and nonverbal language disorders.
-Tina has training in the S.O.S. approach to feeding.
+Tina has training in the S.O.S. approach to feeding and is an RYT-200 certified yoga instructor, with trainings in baby/toddler and children’s yoga.
 She joined the Project CHILLD team in the summer of 2013.
-In addition to being a speech-language pathologist, Tina is an RYT-200 certified yoga instructor.
-She is anticipating adding certification in child yoga in the fall of 2017.

 Kelly McNamee MS, CCC-SLP